vwang03/pyskindose_getting_started/getting_started.md

 ```

 ### Viewing Peak Skin Dose
 The returned dictionary from calling analyze_data contains the dose_map array with the calculate skin dose for each patch.
-To view the peak skin dose, we can access the array within the dictionary, and find the max dose:
+To view the peak skin dose, we can access the array within the dictionary, and find the max dose (in mGy):
 ```
 >>> dose_array = results['dose_map']
 >>> peak_skin_dose = max(dose_array)